 - Number of submissions: You can submit one single-authored paper and one co-authored paper, or two co-authored ones.
-PhD candidates can additionally present their PhD projects in the form of a poster.

 - Length: Between 300 and 500 words (excluding the title, keywords, linguistic examples, and references, if any).
 Please state the word count of your abstract at the end.
 If your abstract does not comply with this requirement, you will be requested to modify it.
 If you require extra space for e.g. figures or syntactic trees, limit those to one extra page.
 Otherwise, try to keep your abstract within one page.
 The EasyChair "Abstract" field size limit is set to 500 words.
 Please include up to five keywords at the top of the abstract to help streamline the reviewing effort.

 - Formatting: Please limit the formatting to an absolute minimum.
-If absolutely necessary, use the Doulos SIL font (not SIL Doulos!) for IPA characters and any other special characters.
+If needed, use the Doulos SIL font (not SIL Doulos!) for IPA characters and any other special characters.
 The font can be downloaded free of charge from here.
 On modern systems, most IPA characters can be produced using Times New Roman and/or other standard fonts.